cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

-# Azure Blob Store Batch Source
+# Microsoft Azure Blob Storage Batch Source

 Description
 -----------

-Batch source to use Azure Blob Store as a source.
+Batch source to use Microsoft Azure Blob Storage as a source.

 Use Case
 --------

-This source is used whenever you need to read from a Azure Blob Store.
-For example, you may want to read in files from Azure Blob Storage, parse them and then store them in a Microsoft SQL Server Database.
+This source is used whenever you need to read from Microsoft Azure Blob Storage.
+For example, you may want to read in files from Microsoft Azure Blob Storage, parse them and then store them in a Microsoft SQL Server Database.

 Properties
 ----------

-**path:** The path on Azure Blob Storage to use as input.
+**path:** The path on Microsoft Azure Blob Storage to use as input.

-**account:** The Microsoft Azure Storage account to use.
+**account:** The Microsoft Azure Blob Storage endpoint, with the Microsoft Azure Storage account to use.
+This is of the form `mystorageaccount.blob.core.windows.net`, where `mystorageaccount` is the Microsoft Azure Storage account name.

 **container:** The container to use on the specified Microsoft Azure Storage account.

-**storageKey:** The storage key for the specified container on the specified Azure Storage account.
+**storageKey:** The storage key for the specified container on the Microsoft Azure Storage account.
 Must be a valid base64 encoded storage key provided by Microsoft Azure.

 Example
 -------

-This example connects to Azure Blob Store and reads in files found in the specified directory.
-This example uses the 'hydrator' container on the 'hydratorstorage.blob.core.windows.net' account on Azure Blob Store:
+This example connects to Microsoft Azure Blob Storage and reads in files found in the specified directory.
+This example uses the 'hydrator' container at the 'hydratorstorage.blob.core.windows.net' endpoint on Microsoft Azure Storage, using the 'hydratorstorage' account:

     {
         "name": "AzureBlobStore",